Lancefield Mechanics Institute

 The Hallozween Paranormal team visited the Lancefield Mechanics Institute in May, 2023, joining with a group of about eight others.
 Some had investigated various locations before, but for others, it was their first time.

-We did an Estes session in an attempt to communicate with Bob, and did get a “Yeah, it’s Bob …” through the spirit box, but due to the amount of chatter starting immediately after this response, it was hard to decipher any other relevant words, so we moved into the kitchen where Dolly had set up a KII and a Flux 2.
+We gathered in the library area with an introduction of the paranormal investigation equipment.
+We did an Estes session in an attempt to communicate with spirit called Bob, and did get a “Yeah, it’s Bob …” through the spirit box, but due to the amount of chatter starting immediately after this response, it was hard to decipher any other relevant words, so we moved into the kitchen where we had set up a KII and a Flux 2.
 We tried an Estes session in here too, and when I asked “who’s in here with us.?”
 I was answered… “It’s not me ….” as a response from a male voice.

 I then asked “well, who is it then?” when a woman’s voice said “Go on, get out!” in a very playful tone, almost as though she was shooing away a naughty child.
 Very cool!
-Hopefully Dolly can figure out who she is in follow-up sessions in the kitchen.

 Another interesting response was from a new app developed by Amy and Jarrod of Amy’s Crypt, called GhostTube Seer.